 Go Baguio!
 Your Complete Guide to Baguio City, Philippines

-According to Nico Cawed, a member of the Bontoc tribe, he used to prepare Pinikpikan thrice a week for years.
+A very good friend, Nico, who is a member of the Bontoc tribe, used to prepare Pinikpikan thrice a week for years.
+"My father made me do it."

-"Many Baguio visitors and residents think that the Pinikpikan is merely a flavorful chicken dish.
+Nico says, "Many Baguio visitors -- and even residents -- believe that the Pinikpikan is merely a flavorful chicken dish.

-"In reality, its preparation is a ritual performed by Cordillera tribes to determine their fate and appropriate courses of action.
-It takes hours of careful work to prepare an authentic Pinikpikan.
+"In reality, its preparation is a ritual performed by Cordillera tribes to determine the appropriate courses of action and their fate.
+It takes hours of careful work to prepare an authentic Pinikpikan."

 1. Select an appropriate live chicken and start a fire.
 In earlier times, the tribes would use a native chicken, smaller in variety with tastier, darker meat.
 In recent days, a broiler has become a perfectly acceptable substitute because it's much larger and serves more people.